pammacdotnet/TypstPaper/paper.typ

 #let Matofletcher = package-link("Matofletcher")
 #let Truthfy = package-link("Truthfy")

 For example, to visualize algorithms, the #Algorithmic package can be used for creating pseudocode syntax.

 Also, the #Matofletcher package (an abstraction over the #Fletcher one) turns out very useful for creating flowcharts, as shown in @fig:flowchart.

 #figure(
+  placement: none,
   {
     set text(font: "Liberation Sans")
     set par(justify: false, leading: 0.3em)